Celebrate FestPAC at Capitol Modern

 Hula ki‘i performance

-As one of the host sites for the Festival, Capitol Modern will feature curated exhibitions in its galleries, provide an exterior stage for presentations and performances, and offer collaborative spaces for cultural practitioners from across the Pacific to share traditions.
+As one of the host sites for the Festival of Pacific Arts and Culture, Capitol Modern will feature curated exhibitions in its galleries, provide an exterior stage for presentations and performances, and offer collaborative spaces for cultural practitioners from across the Pacific to share traditions.

 All activities at Capitol Modern tie into the theme, "Ke Ao Lama (Enlightened World)," and aim to showcase the proliferation of Pacific peoples' ingenuity, from traditional practice to contemporary expression, highlighting the evolution of enlightened native thought and creativity.